phR0ze/examples-rs/macroquad_ui/README.md

 ### Adding Widgets to a Layout

 ### Comparing various Ui designs
 After rewriting sizing and positioning code multiple times I think it might make sense to see how main stream UI tool kits have solved this.
+* egui
+  * Reactive mode only repaints if there is user input or animations in ui
+  * Scaling of all components dynamically with pixels per point
 * Android layout management
   * Constraint layout
     * default layout in Android